-Termeh can take the form of fabric, sheets, panels and other shapes.
-Good quality traditional Termehs are part of a family’s heirloom in much the same way as are (the related) Kashmiri scarves.
+Termeh can take the form of fabric, sheets, panels, and other shapes.
+Good quality traditional Termeh is part of a family’s heirloom in much the same way as are (the related) Kashmiri scarves.
 They are often an article used in Iranian weddings – such as the sofreh used as a floor spreadsheet.
-In these types of Termehs, gold and silver threads may be incorporated either into the weave, as part of an embroidered pattern, or as a border.
+In these types of Termeh, gold and silver threads may be incorporated either into the weave, as part of an embroidered pattern, or as a border.

-The design for tablecloths may include a chequered or honey-comb pattern.
-Other design patterns include stripes, both wide and narrow, the Atabaki pattern, and the Zomorrodi pattern that was predominantly green in color.
-Image patterns popular with Yazdi Zartoshti women who engage in Zartoshti-doozy (Zoroastrian needle-work / embroidery) include the tree of life, the cypress tree, the juniper tree, clove, four or eight petal jujube, peacocks, roosters, hens and chicks, hoopoe, fish and geometric shapes such as circles and squares.
+The design for tablecloths may include a chequered or honeycomb pattern.
+Other design patterns include stripes, both wide and narrow, the Atabaki pattern, and the Zomorrodi pattern which was predominantly green in color.
+Image patterns popular with Yazdi Zartoshti women who engage in Zartoshti-doozy (Zoroastrian needle-work / embroidery) include the tree of life, the cypress tree, the juniper tree, clove, four or eight-petal jujube, peacocks, roosters, hens and chicks, hoopoe, fish and geometric shapes such as circles and squares.